Updated: Apr 1

 When I was in high school, my father decided to retire and hung his coat up for good.
 He was a decorated war hero who was deployed overseas five times.
 He commanded respect in the military.
 Because of this, his transition to civilian life was harder than he anticipated considering that his military rank did not command anything in the civilian world.
 After failing to readjust to his new reality, he turned to alcohol to cope.
 He also suffered from severe-PTSD (Post-Traumatic Stress Disorder).
 People with PTSD experience flashbacks of their traumatic experiences through fear, severe anxiety, loneliness, insomnia, and nightmares.
 A person with PTSD will tend to be easily agitated, hostile, self-destructive, emotionally detached, and self-isolating.

 For reasons I don’t understand, my father never used his voice to ask for help.
-He projected his PTSD through anger instead, first on my mother, then on my sister and me.
+He projected his PTSD through anger instead: first on my mother, then on my sister and me.
 Anything minor set him off, such as not shutting a cabinet door all the way, or saying “yeah” instead of “yes sir.”
 His words were venomous and his outbursts sometimes lasted hours.
-He would follow me around the house all night, just screaming at me and threatening me.
+He would follow me around the house all night, just screaming at and threatening me.
 I have vivid memories of hiding with my mother and sister in the large dog house in our backyard when he lost control of his emotions.
 On some days, he would wake me up at 3 A.M. on a school night to tell me about how bad of a daughter I was.
 When my home life began to deteriorate, I locked myself in my room and sought escape through my drawings.

 As time went by, he was drunk all hours of the day.
 Any noise set him off.
 I lived in constant fear that I would somehow upset him just by breathing “wrong”; I had to learn to walk silently across hardwood floors so as to not set him off.
-Every night after school, I would lock myself in my room before my parents’ arguments began.
+Every night after school, I would lock myself up in my room before my parents’ arguments began.
 I only stepped out if I heard things getting physically violent.
 On some nights, I called the police because he started beating my mom.
 Each time the cops came, my parents would lie and say I was being overdramatic.
 The cops would leave and their fights would resume.
 They both would later scold me for calling the police.
 This happened repeatedly.
 On a particularly bad night, my sister called the police because my dad collapsed my mom’s lung.
-The cops told us there was nothing they could do regarding the incident as we did not witness it ourselves; my sister and I were helpless.
+The cops told us there was nothing they could do regarding the incident as we did not witness it ourselves–my sister and I were helpless.

 I began painting more as a way to navigate my depression.
 I was proud of myself for accomplishing a difficult piece and it was this feeling that kept me going during my darkest days.
 I expressed my emotions by putting pigments on paper.
 Though I had yet to talk about or process my trauma, I figured people could easily see my emotions expressed through my art.